emailminumdas/javarepo/WordleGame/ReadMe.md

 2. Feedback System:

-o	🟩 Green: Correct letter in correct position
+    	🟩 Green: Correct letter in correct position

-o	🟨 Yellow: Correct letter in wrong position
+      🟨 Yellow: Correct letter in wrong position

-o	⬜ Gray: Letter not in the word
+      ⬜ Gray: Letter not in the word